Teach for Community Education at AHC

 The college is permitted to offer noncredit courses in the following 10 instructional

-are free classes funded by the state Chancellor’s Office.
-Instructors must meet minimum
+Noncredit classes are free classes funded by the state Chancellor’s Office.
+Instructors

-If you are interested in proposing a new noncredit course, submit a Faculty Interest Form PDF along with your resume to the Community Education Coordinator, Elaine Healy, firstname.lastname@example.org.
+If you are interested in proposing a new noncredit course, submit a Faculty Interest Form (PDF) along with your resume to Vickey Smith, firstname.lastname@example.org

 Fee-Based/College for Kids

-Fee-based courses do not receive public funding.
-These courses charge an enrollment
+do not receive public funding, and as a result, charge an enrollment fee as required